European Shorthair Cat

 Head

-The head should be proportionate to the body, and should have a rounded shape.
-The nose should be firm and straight, and the chin should be firm, with no evidence of an overbite or an underbite.
+The head is proportionate to the body.
+The forehead and skull are slightly rounded.
+Although the face gives the impression of being rounded, it is slightly longer than its breadth.
+The nose is firm and straight, and the chin is firm, with no evidence of an overbite or an underbite.
 Male European Shorthair cats often display prominent jowls.

 Ears